Rudolf Keller Photography, 1925 – 1942

 Photography also was one of his hobbies, obviously.
 Without hurting him, I think it can be said that he was not the greatest photographer of all.
 But even less ingenious shooters score every now and then…

 The technical side of photography must also have been of interest to him, as can be gathered by the number of different cameras he used over the years, at least seven, with various formats, also glass plates and stereo slides.
-I am unable to attribute the glass plates to particular cameras, I believe the stereos come from a Voigtlaender.
+I am unable to attribute the glass plates to particular cameras, the stereos should be from a Voigtlaender.
 And I know he has owned a 6x6 Rolleiflex at one point in time as well as a Robot (24x24mm on 35mm film).
 Most of the 35mm negatives were taken with a Leica III.

 All these negatives have found their way through the war and post war turmoil.
 My father has later stored them in a drawer for decades.

-The images show a peculiar mixture of subjects.
+The images show a peculiar mix of subjects.
 There are no pictures from before 1925, so none from his time in the US, unfortunately.
 I guess Rudolf has only started taking pictures later, or the glass plates were lost.
 Rudolf was not all too careful adjusting his cameras, nor did he pay ultimate attention to the composition.
 His favorite subjects were his family, Riga and the Baltic landscape.

 Rudolf has taken lots of pictures of his adopted home town Riga.
 Some houses he has shot so often, there must be a reason?